Monetization

 Like any subscription-based membership, it’s common to have more than one subscription option to be financially accessible to all and offer different levels of commitment.
 You might have a Tier 1 subscription for around $10 a pop that offers early access to episodes, extended episodes, and access to past archives.
 And then a Tier 2 subscription that offers all that plus access to a private community and exclusive merch.

 Freelancing is a good way to start earning money online while you simultaneously take the time to build your creator brand.
 What can you freelance in?
-Anything from social media strategy and graphic design, to video creation and web development.
+You could be a freelance graphic designer or freelance writer.
+You can manage social media accounts or build mobile apps.
 Basically whatever you can lend your expertise in.

 Sometimes you’ll have four gigs at once, other times you might have no work at all.
 During the lull, we suggest using that time to research the companies you want to work for and the right person to speak to.
 In a personalized message that includes your portfolio, let them know that you are actively looking for freelance opportunities as well as the value you can bring to the table.